Neural Stochastic Differential Equations on Compact State Spaces: Theory, Methods, and Application to Suicide Risk Modeling: Constraints on Dynamics for SDEs on Compact Polyhedra

+\paragraph{Stationary SDEs.} In many applications, it is important to model stationary dynamics (e.g.~\cite{tank2015bayesian}), particularly over short time horizons (e.g.~\cite{tonekaboni2021unsupervised,weatherhead22learning}).
+Similarly, in EMA studies of STBs, patients are typically tracked for relatively short periods---often from one to several weeks~\citep{ammerman2022using}---and their survey responses are often highly noisy due to unobserved external influences.
+Assuming stationarity for the duration of the study may reduce model complexity and provide a more appropriate inductive bias.
+We therefore extend \cref{thm:milian} to stationary SDEs on r-polyhedra, which are, informally speaking, compact polyhedra with non-zero ``volume'' (avoiding polyhedra for which every point is on $\partial K$): \begin{definition} A set $K \subset \mathbb{R}^{D_z}$ is an r-polyhedron if it is a compact polyhedron that is also regular: for every $z \in \partial K$ and every $\epsilon > 0$, there exists $z' \in \mathcal{B}(z, \epsilon)$ in a ball of radius $\epsilon$ centered at $z$ that lies in the interior of $K$. \end{definition}

-We now extend this theorem to stationary SDEs on compact polyhedra by selecting a diffusion, $g$, that satisfies (i)-(iii) and (b) from \cref{thm:milian}, deriving a closed-form equation for the drift $h$ as a function of $g$ that ensures stationarity, and proving that $h$ also satisfies all conditions from \cref{thm:milian} (see proof in \cref{apx:proof-stationary}).
+We do this by selecting a diffusion, $g$, that satisfies (i)-(iii) and (b) from \cref{thm:milian}, deriving a closed-form equation for a drift $h$ as a function of $g$ that ensures stationarity, and proving that $h$ also satisfies all conditions from \cref{thm:milian} (see proof in \cref{apx:proof-stationary}).